 Through the 18-month-long campaign, the Land Trust and the Valley Housing Fund collaborated in grant proposals and fundraising efforts.
 Locals concerned about affordable housing rallied to purchase ski chairs from Vail Resorts to support the effort, and local municipalities that did not have a stake in the future of Long Lake stepped up to help fund the project.

-The future of Long Lake will include modern, sustainable trail design, clear signage regarding where the public can recreate, and a more natural and better maintained resource for all to enjoy.
-We are so grateful to everyone who helped save Long Lake, and we look forward to continuing to care for this community treasure for generations to come!
+The future of Long Lake includes accessible trail design, clear signage, and a more natural and better-maintained resource for all to enjoy.
+We are grateful to everyone who helped save Long Lake, and we look forward to continuing to care for this community treasure for generations to come!

 Receive our monthly Mountain Memo e-newsletter filled with info & updates about the places you love.